Here’s a look at the life of billionaire and former Italian Prime Minister Silvio Berlusconi.

 1974 - Creates the closed-circuit cable television station Telimilano Cavo.

-1978 - Forms Fininvest, a holding company under which he would eventually own television networks, department stores, the AC Milan soccer team, insurance, bookstore chains and real estate.
+1978 - Forms Fininvest, a holding company under which he would eventually own television networks, department stores, the AC Milan football team, insurance companies, bookstore chains and real estate.

 1988 - Buys La Standa, Italy’s largest department store.